joelparkerhenderson/ways-of-working/README.md

 If communication feels blocked, then consider using a third party.
 For example, consider asking for help from a coach, counselor, meditator, therapist, or trusted friend.

-## For hand signs, sign language, and video conferencing

-Sign language can be helpful for people who are hard of hearing, and also helpful for video conferencing, for large meetings, and for loud environments.

-Vote yes: thumb up.

-Vote no: thumb down.

-Vote maybe: thumb sideways.

-I understand: make the "OK" sign.

-I don't understand: raise your open hand to your chest, palm facing front, and move it side to side.

-Clarification ASAP: make the letter "C" sign.
-This means everyone pause as soon as possible, so the facilitator can do clarification.

-Ask to speak in turn: raise your open hand.
-This means everyone will let the person speak when it's their turn.

-Please be louder: raise your open hand to your ear, palm facing front, so the moderator and/or speaker notices.
-This can indicate "please turn on your microphone".

-Please be quieter: make the "shhh" sign with your pointer finger at your lips.
-This can indicate "please turn off your microphone".

-Please stop/freeze/wait: hold up your closed fist, fingers facing front.

-I'm typing in chat: show your hand and move your fingers as if you're typing on a keyboard.

-Time check: point at your wrist.
-This means please be aware that there's a time limit coming up.

-Time out: make the time out sign.
-This means conversation stops, and the facilitator takes over.

 ## For teams